735783D/JasonsConversionBatcher/README.md

 ```

 The statistics that are generated from the calculations is delivered in a .txt file.
 There is an example in the sidebar along with the fake data in an example Excel sheet.

+I only used 20 rows in the example Excel sheet.
+But I have run this on a campaign of over 80,000.
+The variable `max_lines_per_file` is set to 300 in the example.
+But you can tune this to however large or small you want
+your batches to be.
+AWS Lambda has a standard default of 1000 invocations as its maximum.
+If your batch file exceeds that and you are using something like AWS StepFunctions attached to an AWS Lambda you may run into errors.